 \subsection{Optimal precision allocation}

-Information pooling is a blunt instrument: it merges all signals into a common channel, eliminating some of the bilateral externality but forecloses targeted allocation.
+Information pooling is blunt.
 Given a fixed precision budget, how should a planner distribute it between the two players?

-\paragraph{Setup.} Retain the state dynamics~\eqref{eq:ex_state_num} and observation channels~\eqref{eq:ex_obs_num} with opposing targets ($\pm 1$), but allow asymmetric precisions $(p_1,p_2)$ subject to $p_1^2+p_2^2=\bar P$ and asymmetric effort costs $(r_1,r_2)$ with $r_1<r_2$, so that player~1 is the more efficient mover of the state.
-The quadratic budget reflects diminishing returns to concentration.
+\Needspace{8\baselineskip} \paragraph{Setup.} Retain the state dynamics~\eqref{eq:ex_state_num} and observation channels~\eqref{eq:ex_obs_num} with opposing targets ($\pm 1$), but allow asymmetric precisions $(p_1,p_2)$ subject to $p_1+p_2=\bar P$ and asymmetric effort costs $(r_1,r_2)$ with $r_1<r_2$, so that player~1 is the more efficient mover of the state.
 A planner chooses the split to minimize aggregate equilibrium cost; for each candidate allocation we solve the full equilibrium via Picard iteration.
 Parameters: $\bar P=20$, $T=1$, with the fundamental volatility in~\eqref{eq:ex_state_num} reduced to $\sigma=0.5$.

-\paragraph{What one might expect.} Under cooperation the answer is straightforward: give precision to the efficient player, perhaps sharing some to ease the inefficient player's burden.
-Under competition, concentrating precision arms the efficient player to pull the state toward their target, so one might expect the planner to compensate by balancing precision to limit manipulation.
-The presumed tradeoff is productive efficiency versus strategic restraint.